GauravPandeyLab/ensemble_integration/README.md

 ## Configurations
-	1. Install Java and grrovy.
+	1. Install Java and groovy.
 		This can be done using sdkman (https://sdkman.io/).
 	2. Install python environments using conda.